museumsvictoria/nodel/SSH.md

         console.info('[ssh_connected]')
     ```

 - **executed**: callback to be called when a command successfully sent to the server.
+  To check response from server, please use shellConsoleOut callback.
     ```
     def ssh_executed(cmd):
         console.info('[cmd] %s' % cmd)